Bio1M/Bio1M.github.io/midterm1.md

 title: Midterm 1
 ---

+* Midterm 1 will cover through S1 of phylogeny (i.e., pp. 1-6 of the phylogeny handouts).
+Complete notes for this section will be posted on Monday.

+I have posted some [practice materials](practice.html)

+{% comment %}
 _Note: versions are the same except for ordering; you don't need to study other versions._

 * [Version 1](/tests/midterm1.1.test.pdf)